 Staying calm about the rising pain is an important key to keeping in control.
 When I panic it comes on faster and more intensely.
 Of course, our plane had to wait in line and we sat in our sweltering seats for about 20 minutes.
 I was so glad I had drunk so much water and praised myself for controlling the triggers that I could know there are many I can’t.
 Not to get too graphic, but as we ascended, the man behind me had gas and forced us to boil in his stench.
 I actually wished for the perfume lady to come back.
 Once we got in the air and the smell dissipated it was a quick flight but my head was starting to give way to the building triggers.

 Migraine after Flying

 As I exited the plane I braced myself for the change in weather.
-As you can imagine the temperature and barometric pressure is a bit different from Cleveland to California.
+As you can imagine the temperature and barometric pressure are a bit different from Cleveland to California.
 Here came another trigger.
 I got my luggage and sat outside breathing in the fresh air I needed all day.
-I then took a pain pill, a deep breath and arrived at the hotel.
+I then took a pain pill, a deep breath, and arrived at the hotel.
 A success, I made it!
-Not to say that a migraine wouldn’t be triggered by that night or next day, but my travel was done for the day.
-Oh the joys of traveling.
+Not to say that a migraine wouldn’t be triggered by that night or the next day, but my travel was done for the day.
+Oh, the joys of traveling.

 So in summary, here are the things I controlled: